McConnell relents on Senate rules, signals power-sharing deal with Democrats

 At issue for McConnell was the fate of the filibuster, the Senate rule that acts as a 60-vote supermajority requirement for most legislation.
 With many Democrats calling for its elimination as their party takes control of the House, Senate and White House, McConnell had sought assurances from the new Senate majority leader, Sen. Chuck Schumer, D-N.Y., that the filibuster would be preserved.

-Democrats bristled at the request, demanding that McConnell agree to a power-sharing arrangement that followed the model used during the last 50-50 Senate, in 2001 – which would give the party with the vice presidency and its tie-breaking powers control of the floor agenda.
+Democrats bristled at the request, demanding that McConnell agree to a power-sharing arrangement that followed the model used during the last 50-50 Senate, in 2001 – which would give the party with the vice presidency and its tie-breaking powers control of the floor agenda without additional provisions.

 Without the deal in place, Senate committees were frozen in place from the previous Congress, in which Republicans held a majority.
 That created the unusual circumstance in which Democrats have control of the floor while GOP chairmen remained in charge of most committees.